WICG/file-handling/explainer.md

 ## Motivation

 This proposal gives installed web applications a way to register their ability to handle (read, stream, edit) files with given MIME types and/or file extensions.
-This then allows an operating system's file manager or other native UX to select a PWA to handle the file using a PWA similar to how it would handle the file using some other associated native app.
+This then allows an operating system's file manager or other operating system flows to select a PWA to handle the file using a PWA, similar to how it would handle the file using some other associated installed app.

 This has many use cases.
 For example:
 * A document editor could display and edit a number of document formats, like `.txt`, `.md`, `.csv`, and `.docx`.